-- Death, suicide or escape of an offender; - Exposure to a gruesome situation (e.g. blood, injuries); - Significant threat to safety, e.g. assault, threat to harm, hostage taking; - Significant death or serious injury of a colleague or loved one
+- Traumatic event, death or suicide - Exposure to a gruesome situation (e.g. blood, injuries) - Significant threat to safety, e.g. assault, threat to harm, hostage taking - Significant death or serious injury of a colleague or loved one.

-Emotional distress within the normal range of normal human experience is not a critical incident.
-Please contact the Human Psychology on 1300 277 924 for counselling if you are going through a personal crisis.
+Emotional distress within the normal range of human experience is not a critical incident.
+Please contact Human Psychology to book an appointment for counselling if you are going through a personal crisis.
 If you or a family member are experiencing thoughts of self harm and there is an immediate threat to safety, call and request suitable emergency assistance.

-When you call the 1300 number your call will be assigned to a Psychologist who will work with you to develop a Critical Incident Plan.
-The Psychologist will provide you with information and strategies to support your people.
-The plan may involve a Psychologist(s) attending the work site.
+When you call the 1300 number your call will be assigned to a Clinician who will work with you to develop a Critical Incident Plan.
+The Clinician will provide you with information and strategies to support your people.
+The plan may involve a Clinician(s) attending the work site.